Leadership Insight Series

 "Every leader has a philosophy.
 Few have asked their team if it's working."

 Most leaders didn't choose their leadership style.
 They inherited it from a first boss, a parent, or a crisis they survived at 30.
-Over time the pattern becomes invisible.
-It's not a philosophy.
-It's a reflex.
+Over time the pattern goes invisible, and what feels like a philosophy is really just a reflex.

 79% of executives agree that what got them here won't get them there, but most can't change because their identity is fused to the old approach (Ibarra, 2015).
 Here are the five defaults leaders fall into.